-Two main artefact concentrations were identified on hill crests which overlook the creek, with an additional third, smaller artefact concentration identified on a ridgeline which runs down towards the lake.
+Two main artefact concentrations were identified additional third, smaller artefact concentration identified

-The largest concentration of artefacts occurred on the southern ridgeline, an area which contained test pits 15, 16, 22, 23, 25, 28 and 29, as well as additional test pits F, H and J. Several of these test pits contained the highest recorded artefact densities from the test excavations and a total of 56 artefacts (or 59% of the total) came from this area alone, although test pit 24 was also located within this area and did not contain any cultural material.
+The largest concentration of artefacts occurred Several of these test pits contained the highest recorded artefact densities from the test excavations and a total of 56 artefacts (or 59% of the total) came from this area alone, although was also located within this area and did not contain any Aboriginal cultural heritage.
 Based solely on the results of the archaeological test excavations, this area may have an average artefact density of 5 artefacts per test pit.
 However, this figure assumes a consistent spread of artefacts across the entirety of the hilltop, which is unlikely to be the case considering that no artefacts were identified in one of the test pits.

-A second concentration was identified on the ridgeline in the north-eastern part of the study area. an area which contained additional test pits C, G, E, P and R, an area containing 14 artefacts (or 15% of the total).
+A second concentration was identified containing 14 artefacts (or 15% of the total).
 Based solely on the results of the archaeological test excavations, this area may have an average artefact density of 2.8 artefacts per test pit.

-Finally, a third, smaller concentration was identified on the western edge of the ridgeline in the central part of the study area, containing test pits 53 and 57 and previously identified artefact scatter Fernhill Mulgoa 7 (#45-5-3242), consisting of two quartz fragments and part of a ground axe-head and Fernhill Mulgoa 13, consisting of a single silcrete core.
-Test pit 57 contained 4 artefacts, which was the highest number of artefacts recorded from a single test pit outside of the main artefact concentrations.
-For this reason, it has been noted as a separate area of artefact concentration, along with test pit 53, which contained a single artefact.

-In addition to these main artefact concentrations, an extremely low density scatter of artefacts was identified on the hillside which slopes north and north-eastwards towards a dry gully which separates the southern ridge from the northern ridge.
+Finally, a third, smaller concentration was identified , consisting of two quartz fragments and part of a ground axe-head and Fernhill Mulgoa 13, consisting of a single silcrete core. artefacts, which was the highest number of artefacts recorded from a single test pit outside of the main artefact concentrations.
+For this reason, it has been noted as a separate area of artefact concentration, along with , which contained a single artefact.
+In addition to these main artefact concentrations, an extremely low density scatter of artefacts was identified on the hillside .
 These test pits generally contained only individual artefacts and were probably the result of erosion washing artefacts downslope from the main ridgeline which contained the main artefact concentration.

-In summary, the results of the test excavation show that while the majority of the study area does not contain any Aboriginal cultural material, the central and northern parts of the study area contains a widespread but unevenly dispersed and extremely low density deposit of Aboriginal cultural heritage, with occasional higher density clusters.
+In summary, the results of the test excavation show that while the majority of the study area does not contain any Aboriginal cultural material, the parts of the study area contains a widespread but unevenly dispersed and extremely low density deposit of Aboriginal cultural heritage, with occasional higher density clusters.